First-principles evidence for conventional superconductivity in a quasicrystal approximant: Results

 From a practical standpoint, standard DF(P)T cannot be directly applied to infinite QCs for \tc{} predictions due to its reliance on translational periodicity.
 ACs therefore serve as computationally tractable proxies that capture the essential local structural and electronic features of QCs.
 The key question is whether \tc{} values predicted for ACs using DF(P)T and ME theory reliably approximate those of the corresponding quasicrystalline phases.
 If AC-based \tc{} predictions prove reliable, they can be leveraged in first-principles calculations to identify candidate QC phases with enhanced superconducting properties.

-We argue that Ref.~\cite{sakai2017}, while advocating for unconventional pairing, can also be interpreted as lending indirect support to DF(P)T predictions.
+We argue that Ref.~\cite{sakai2017}, although advocating unconventional pairing in QCs, also offers useful insights into why ACs can still provide reasonable predictions for their QCs counterparts.
 Using real-space dynamical mean-field theory, the authors in Ref.~\cite{sakai2017} studied the attractive Hubbard model on a Penrose lattice.
 In the weak-coupling regime, they find a finite Fourier-transformed pair amplitude of the order parameter, $\mathrm{OP}_{\mathbf{k}\mathbf{k}'}$, beyond $\mathbf{k}'=-\mathbf{k}$ and distinct high-intensity spots along the $\mathbf{k}'=-\mathbf{k}$ line.
 Nevertheless, most of $\mathrm{OP}_{\mathbf{k}\mathbf{k}'}$ remains concentrated along $\mathbf{k}'=-\mathbf{k}$, with high-intensity spots reminiscent of the BCS regime.
-This indicates that, despite the lack of translational invariance, most of the condensate pairs $\mathbf{k}$ with $-\mathbf{k}$, akin to superconducting pairing in the dirty limit~\cite{anderson1959}.
-We therefore argue that the \tc{} of ACs should be fairly close to that of the respective QCs.
+This indicates that, even without translational invariance, a large fraction of the pair amplitude remains concentrated near $\mathbf{k}'=-\mathbf{k}$, reminiscent of the dirty-limit robustness of conventional $s$-wave pairing~\cite{anderson1959}.
+This motivates the expectation that the bulk \tc{} of a QC and that of a closely related AC will be comparable when their local chemistry, dominant phonon spectrum, and low-energy electronic states are similar.

 In a follow-up work~\cite{takemori2020} the same authors showed that within the Penrose-tiling model, the specific-heat jump is only about 10\,\%–20\,\% smaller than the BCS value.
 For comparison, multiband effects in $s$-wave BCS superconductors can reduce the specific-heat anomaly by more than 20\,\%~\cite{nicol2005, nakajima2008, kacmarcik2010}, further supporting our argument.